 Social media platforms like Facebook, Twitter, and LinkedIn are powerful when it comes to looking for work, but how you use them could help or harm you!

-How can social media help you secure a job?
+How can it help you secure that job!

 Things to be careful of – don’t fall into the traps!